 The shapes of magnets determine how the magnetic field lines are arranged outside of the magnet, which also affects where the magnet can be used.

-Neodymium arc magnets, segment, or bread shape magnets are usually used on different motors because they can be fixed to round rotor or stator.
+Neodymium arc magnets, segment, or bread shape magnets are usually used on different motors because they can be fixed to a round rotor or stator.

 Thank you for reading our article and we hope it can help you have a better understanding of the shapes of magnets.
 If you want to know more about magnet shapes, we suggest you visit Stanford Magnets for more information.